EOFY Offer: 90% off your plan for your first 3 months

 Real-time financial dashboards

-The data refreshes daily, so you always have a current picture of cash flow.
-This helps you make confident decisions about spending, pricing and chasing payments, even when you're away from the office.
+The data refreshes regularly, so you always have a current picture of your cash flow position.
+This helps you make confident decisions about spending, pricing, and chasing payments from anywhere.

 Security and data protection

-Cloud-based security means your financial data is stored on secure servers.
+Cloud-based cloud security means your financial data is stored on secure servers with encryption to protect it during transmission.
 For businesses concerned about offshore data storage, some providers offer options to host all data in Australia.

-Mobile accounting apps use encryption to protect data during transmission.
-You can also set up two-factor authentication, which the Australian Taxation Office (ATO) now requires that cloud accounting practices provide, and control who has access to different parts of your accounts.
+You can set up two-factor authentication (2FA), which the Australian Taxation Office (ATO) now requires cloud accounting platforms to provide.
+You can also control who has access to different parts of your accounts.

 Your data is backed up automatically, so your records stay safe regardless of what happens to your device.